 Combine the ingredients in a small ceramic bowl using a non-metal utensil.
 Apply 1–2 times a week for 10 minutes.

-Homemade Clay Mask FAQ
+Homemade Clay Mask FAQs

 What’s the shelf life for clay face masks?
 Can I make my mask ahead of time?